St. Mary's Stadium (Kitende): Major renovations

 Following initial CAF concerns about the stadium's suitability for international games, major renovations were undertaken in 2018.
 The refurbishment included the installation of a state-of-the-art artificial turf to replace the natural grass surface, redesigned dressing rooms, improved dugouts, and enhanced seating arrangements.
 The renovated facility was officially reopened in September 2018, with Mulindwa describing the project as costing "billions of shillings and millions of dollars."

 Facilities

 Capacity and seating

-St. Mary's Stadium-Kitende has a seating capacity of 20,000, making it Uganda's third-largest stadium after the Mandela National Stadium and Hamz Stadium, Nakivubo War Memorial Grounds.
+The Stadium has a seating capacity of 20,000, making it Uganda's third-largest stadium after the Mandela National Stadium and Hamz Stadium, Nakivubo War Memorial Grounds.
 The stadium features over 1,000 VIP seats and is designed as an all-seater facility.

 Playing surface

 The stadium features a high-quality artificial turf playing surface, installed during the 2018 renovations.
 This synthetic pitch replaced the original natural grass and was specifically chosen to meet international standards for continental competitions.
 It is the second largest stadium in Uganda next to the Mandela National Stadium.